 Weekly Tuition: 2 Lectures.

 Duration: 32 weeks

-Examination: Cumulative quarterly assessment of at least 4 assignments to constitute 100%
+Examination: Cumulative quarterly assessment of at least 4 assignments to constitute

+100% of the final mark.

 The syllabus is aimed at providing the student with a basic competency in entrepreneurship skills appropriate to a career in the arts.